oVirt/ovirt-site/source/feature/self-hosted-engine-fc-support.html.md

 ### Documentation / External references

+The engine VM image will be preallocated so the LUN should be sized to contain it, at least 5 additional GiB are needed for ancillary structures.
+The LUN will be used only by the engine VM, no other usage are possible.

 ### Testing

 On a FC capable HW try to deploy the engine VM over FC.